 Overleaf is an online LaTeX and Rich Text collaborative writing and publishing tool with integrated real-time preview.
 We now have a trial institutional subscription of Overleaf Pro expiring 5/24/18.

 To use Overleaf Pro, request an account from the Fermilab library, and then go to Overleaf.com to log in.
 If you are currently using the individual free version of Overleaf, you will be automatically added to the Fermilab Pro account, and your data will be transferred.
 If you do not have an existing Overleaf account, you will receive an email invitation to create one, and will be added once the account is created.
 After the trial, using the Fermilab Overleaf Pro Institutional subscription will require a task code charge annually.

 Access to Scientific Journals at Fermilab

 The Fermilab Library is responsible for providing access to scientific journals and articles needed by researchers here.
-The most common means of access is by site license for online access to over 400 major journals such as The Physical Review set, Science, Nature, Nuclear Instruments and Methods, and the Science Direct/Elsevier High Energy Physics and Astronomy Backfile, which includes articles up to 1995 in 20 prominent journals (current articles can be found as preprints on INSPIRE).
+The most common means of access is by site license for online access to over 400 major journals such as The Physical Review set, Nature, Nuclear Instruments and Methods, and the Science Direct/Elsevier High Energy Physics and Astronomy Backfile, which includes articles up to 1995 in 20 prominent journals (current articles can be found as preprints on INSPIRE).
 For a complete list of available journals, see our Journal List.
 For instructions on how to access our online journals from off site, click here.

 Search other libraries